bajamircea/bajamircea.github.io/_posts/2023-04-06-shallow-deep.markdown

 {% endhighlight %}

-When you have a pointer it does matter if the `const` is before or after the `*`, you can have both or either.
+When you have a pointer however, it does matter if the `const` is before or after the `*`, you can have both or either.
 The `const` preceding `*` refers to the pointed type: can't change the pointed value.
 The `const`, following `*` refers to the value of the pointer: can't change the pointer itself, but can take a (non const) copy, and change the copy as much as we want to (to point to something else).

 {% highlight c++ linenos %}